Go Green With Moss! Making a Moss Garden

 Print Friendly and PDF

-Saturate your garden with the verdant green of moss, an ancient plant which adds color and interest to garden spaces, especially shady areas.
+Saturate your garden with the verdant green of moss, an ancient plant that adds color and interest to garden spaces, especially shady areas.
 Mosses can be planted in late fall or early spring.
 Learn how to make a moss garden with our tips.

 What is Moss?